renderpci/dedalo/docs/core/components/component_date.md

 **Value:** `array` of `objects`, or `null`

-**Storage:** In database component date save his data as object with `lg-nolan` as property and values as array of objects.
+**Storage:** In database, component date saves his data as object with `lg-nolan` as property and values as array of objects.

 **Modes supported:** date | range | period | time